walidhabbach/StreamCinet-App/README.md

 # StreamCinet-App

-StreamCinet is a Desktop Application , it shows you information about movies, tv shows and it allows you to organize and planning to watch the list of your favorite movies and series .
+StreamCinet is a Desktop Application, it shows you information about movies, tv shows and allows you to organize and plan to watch the list of your favorite movies and series .